Region-of-Interest Based Neural Video Compression

 In addition, visual assessments highlighted how, in their current implementation, both ROI-based models can sometimes produce sharp quality transitions between ROI and non-ROI regions.
 The problem would probably be exacerbated if the ROI masks suffered both in terms of quality and in temporal consistency.
 Both of these issues may be overcome by using smooth masks during training and/or inference.

-Finally, a user study would benefit the evaluation of subjective quality of the compressed videos and further confirm that higher fidelity in the ROI at the cost of fidelity in the non-ROI can lead to a net boost in perceptual quality.
+Finally, a user study would benefit the evaluation of quality of the compressed videos as quantitative quality metrics were shown to poorly correlate with human judgment~\cite{le2016vmaf}.
+Such an analysis, based on subjective metrics such as Mean Opinion Scores (MOS), would further confirm that higher fidelity in the ROI at the cost of fidelity in the non-ROI can lead to a net boost in perceptual quality.

-\paragraph{Societal impact} Concerning societal impact, we do not see immediate harmful applications of our method that might negatively affect any public.
+Concerning societal impact, we do not see immediate harmful applications of our method that might negatively affect any public.
 Note that because the ROI codecs depend on an ROI retrieval algorithm, the methods may suffer from (and potentially amplify) its biases and shortcomings.